 Bayit’s online classes share tools for building meaningful Jewish lives.
 Some of our offerings are designed to help clergy build their spiritual toolkits, while others are intended for a broader audience.
 We welcome learners from across the denominational spectrum.

-Our first class is listed below, and registration is open now for a second session over the summer.
+Our first class is listed below, and registration is open now for a second session (to take place after the Jewish holidays in the fall).
 Stay tuned for information about future online offerings.

 THIS JUST IN: The first round of this class is full!
-The sign-up below is now for the summer session, beginning on July 3.
+The sign-up below is now for a second session, to take place in the fall.

 Entering the Psalms – For Clergy